alfred-gw/torirc/README.md

 torirc
 ======

-Secure/anonymous IRC using TOR hidden services
+Secure/anonymous IRC-like chat using TOR hidden services

 This is a simple client/server chat using TOR hidden services, implemented in a single python file.
 License is GNU-GPL